-MTL 08/11
+MTL 23/15

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: T

 MEDICAID SERVICES MANUAL Subject: ADDENDUM

-- b. that resulted in functional impairment which substantially interferes with or limits one or more major life activities; - 3.
-Have a functional impairment addressing the ability to function successfully in several areas such as psychological, social, occupational or educational.
+3. Have a functional impairment addressing the ability to function successfully in several areas such as psychological, social, occupational or educational.
 It is seen on a hypothetical continuum of mental health-illness and is viewed from the individual's perspective within the environmental context.
 Functional impairment is defined as difficulties that substantially interfere with or limit an adult from achieving or maintaining housing, employment, education, relationships or safety.

-TARGET GROUP -- SEVERE EMOTIONAL DISTURBANCE (SED)
+TARGET GROUP - SEVERE EMOTIONAL DISTURBANCE (SED)